PotLock/curatedotfun-plugins/packages/near-social/README.md

 // Distribute content to NEAR Social await nearSocialPlugin.distribute({
   input: "Hello, NEAR Social!
-This is a post from Curated.fun."
+This is a post from curate.fun."
 });
 ```